vinodpatil2002/CV-Intern-Assignment/README.md

  - Finetuning : The model was finetuned by reducing the `num_classes` from 91 to 2 and `dn_labebook_size` also to 2 as mentioned in the official repo that `dn_labebook_size >= num_classes + 1`
- - Report and visualation :
+ - Report and visualization :

 | Metric                                       | Value       |
 |----------------------------------------------|-------------|